Frequently Asked Questions

 For more information on where to get a vaccine, or what to do if you test positive or are exposed, please visit our COVID-19 webpage.

-Students enrolled for more than four semester hours are automatically assessed a health fee with their tuition.
+Students enrolled at the UI are automatically assessed a health fee with their tuition.
 This fee supports many of our services to students at no cost, including unlimited office visits, and subsidizes the costs associated with other services.

 Students are required to have health insurance to cover other charges accrued during health visits at Student Health, such as immunizations, lab tests, physicals, or procedures.
 Charges may be placed on your U-Bill.